tez-capital/docs.tez.capital_content/en/tezgov/tutorials/how-to-vote.md

 * You can also briefly unplug your primary Ledger baking device and use it on a different computer just for voting purposes (use the wallet app to vote), then immediately plugging it back into the primary device, opening the baking app and resuming baking only.
 * If your baking computer itself has a graphical interface, you can briefly switch to the wallet app on your Ledger device and vote, then switch back to the baking app and resume baking only.

+**In order to vote using your Ledger device, you must have the Tezos wallet app installed and open on your Ledger device.
+If you have the baking app open, you will not be able to vote**

 ---

 ## TezGov Web Portal